Cabazitaxel (Jevtana ®)

 How to Take Cabazitaxel

-Cabazitaxel is given by intravenous (IV) infusion, over about an hour.
-Doses are given 3 weeks apart.
-The actual dose is based on your height and weight.
+Cabazitaxel is given by intravenous (IV) infusion every three weeks over 1 hour.
+The dose is based on your height and weight.
 Prior to each dose, you will be given medications, including an antihistamine (such as diphenhydramine), a corticosteroid (such as dexamethasone), and an H2 blocker (such as ranitidine) to decrease the risk of an infusion reaction.

 The blood levels of this medication can be affected by certain medications, so they should be avoided.
-These include: ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin and voriconazole.
+These include: ketoconazole, itraconazole, posaconazole, voriconazole, clarithromycin, certain antiretroviral drugs used for HIV treatment, carbamazepine, phenytoin, phenobarbital, rifampin, and St. John’s wort.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects

-There are a number of things you can do to manage the side effects of cabazitaxel Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of cabazitaxel.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: